DIVY07APOLUKONDA/DIVY07APOLUKONDA/README.md

 ## 🧭 About Me

-I’m a data analytics professional with 3+ years of industry experience and a Master’s in Applied Statistics & Data Science from the **University of Texas at Arlington**.
+I’m a data analytics professional with 4+ years of industry experience and a Master’s in Computer Science from the **University of Texas at Arlington**.
 My passion lies in transforming business problems into data-driven solutions using advanced analytics, visual storytelling, and cloud-native tools.

 I’ve worked on real-world projects involving: